 Thirty years after the first ever VW van was presented to the world (back in 1949), Volkswagen’s bosses decided that a new design was called for.

 The most probable reason for the change in design was to meet more stringent safety regulations and modern crash protection standards.

 Out went the curves of the classic T1s and T2s and in came a more pointed and boxy van, perfect for the shoulder pads of the 1980s.
 At least the rear engine was retained.

 The T3 still falls into the ‘classic’ category but because these vans are a little more modern than the Splitties and Bays, they do feel more robust.
-Indeed, some of the vans in our gallery appear ready for anything!
+Indeed, some of the vans in the gallery below appear ready for anything!